 Stephen enjoys rummaging through dusty record bins for rare new wave, catching a soccer game here and there and, like Joel, running, though not nearly as far.

 Aaron Wolfe, Web Developer

 Aaron started using Drupal for web development during version 5.
 He has worked in the non-profit, higher education and social services sectors.
 As an active participant in the Drupal community, he’s always learning more about creating excellent experiences for website visitors and administrators.

 Aaron graduated from Grinnell College with a BA in German.
 He volunteers in local government and with outdoors and social services groups.
 Aaron enjoys bicycling, hiking and backpacking.
 He lives in Cold Spring, NY.

 Evan produces websites, campaigns and giving catalogs for a number of cause-driven clients, with specialties in online fundraising, content development, engagement, and conversion optimization.
-His agency work includes Director of Digital Production at Russ Reid (an Omnicom agency), Global Philanthropy, and Focused Nonprofit.
-His clients include the American Red Cross, World Vision and Operation Smile and regional food banks and rescue missions across the US and Canada.
+He has worked as a Director of Digital Production at Russ Reid (an Omnicom agency), Global Philanthropy, and Focused Nonprofit.
+His clients have included the American Red Cross, World Vision and Operation Smile and regional food banks and rescue missions across the US and Canada.
 Evan has presented sessions on online fundraising at the DMA Nonprofit Federation and at other conferences, and has been recognized with a number of industry awards including the DMA Echo award for the American Red Cross holiday giving catalog.